naasking/async.h/README.md

 # Features

+1. It's 100% pure, portable C.
+2. It requires very little state (2 bytes).
+3. It's not dependent on an OS.
-1. It's a bit simpler to understand than protothreads because the async state is caller-saved rather than callee-saved.
+4. It's a bit simpler to understand than protothreads because the async state is caller-saved rather than callee-saved.
-2. Subroutines can have persistent state that isn't just static state, because each async subroutine accepts its own struct it uses as a parameter, and the async state is stored there.
-3. Because of the more flexible state, async subroutines can be nested in tree-like fashion which permits fork/join concurrency patterns.

 # API